VHSwave45/odin-recipes/README.md

 Recipe website about Lasagna with links to how to make it.

 Main goals
+-
-Created index.html file
+-Added index.html file
-created recipes directory
+-Added recipes directory
-created new HTML file within recipes called "Lasagna.html" Created a link in the index file to the lasagna file Filled the lasagna page with content including an image, links and lists on the ingredients needed to make it.
+-Added created new HTML file within recipes called "Lasagna.html" -Added a link in the index file to the lasagna file -Filled the lasagna page with content including an image, links and lists on the ingredients needed to make it.
+-Added two more recipe pages identical to the lasagna page and added links in the index page.
+-Placed the links in an <ul> so they aren't on one line.
+-